PaulC91/shinyauthr/README.md

 - `info`

 The initial values of these variables are `FALSE` and `NULL` respectively.
-However, given a data frame or tibble containing user names, passwords and other user data (optional), the login module will assign a `user_auth` value of `TRUE` if the user supplies a matching user name and password.
+However, given a data frame or tibble containing user names, passwords, cookies and other user data (optional), the login module will assign a `user_auth` value of `TRUE` if the user supplies a matching user name and password.
 The value of `info` then becomes the row of data associated with that user which can be used in the main to control content based on user permission variables etc.

 The logout button will only show when `user_auth` is `TRUE`.
 Clicking the button will reset `user_auth` back to `FALSE` which will hide the button and show the login panel again.